tagohd/mono/Items/Legendary Artifacts/STAFF OF RULKOHIM.md

 ---
 alias: THE STAFF
 Location: Tollenberg Temple
 Purpose: Acts as a conduit for SOUL energy from THE ORB.
-Also makes for a pretty sweet bō staff.
+Also makes for a pretty sweet bō staff/gun thing.
 Description: An ornately carved staff made of wood from a rare tree.
 Possibly also a gun???
 OrderAcquired: 3
 IncludeInTable: True